 My guess was starts would be down slightly year-over-year in 2019 compared to 2018, but nothing like the YoY declines we saw in February and March.
 Now it seems likely starts will be up in 2019 compared to 2018.

 Below is an update to the graph comparing multi-family starts and completions.
 Since it usually takes over a year on average to complete a multi-family project, there is a lag between multi-family starts and completions.
 Completions are important because that is new supply added to the market, and starts are important because that is future new supply (units under construction is also important for employment).

 These graphs use a 12 month rolling total for NSA starts and completions.

 The blue line is for multifamily starts and the red line is for multifamily completions.

 The rolling 12 month total for starts (blue line) increased steadily for several years following the great recession - but turned down, and has moved sideways recently.
-Completions (red line) had lagged behind - however completions and starts are at about the same level now (more deliveries).
+Completions (red line) had lagged behind - then completions caught up with starts.

 The second graph shows single family starts and completions.
 It usually only takes about 6 months between starting a single family home and completion - so the lines are much closer.
 The blue line is for single family starts and the red line is for single family completions.

 Note the relatively low level of single family starts and completions.
 The "wide bottom" was what I was forecasting following the recession, and now I expect some further increases in single family starts and completions.